Nuclear effects in the deuteron and global QCD analyses: Phase space integration in the nuclear convolution

 Note that these functions have a pole at $a=0$ that corresponds to $y=M_d/M$.
 However, this value of $y$ requires an infinite nucleon momentum as $p_z\to\infty$ at $y= M_d/M$.
 Such configurations should be suppressed by the deuteron wave function.
-In practice, the region of large $y\sim M_d/M$, and therefore the singularity, can be avoided by imposing a reasonable cut on the nucleon momentum in the convolution integral.
+In practice, the region of large $y\sim M_d/M$, and therefore the singularity, can be avoided by applying a reasonable cut on the nucleon momentum in the convolution integral.

 The effect of relativistic kinematics is illustrated in Fig.~\ref{fig:s01} (right panel), in which we show the ratio of the function $S_0$ computed with \Eqs{eq:s0:r}{eq:s0:nr} and a similar ratio for $S_1$.
-For the most important region $|y-1|<0.2$, which dominates the nuclear convolution integral, this relativistic effect is negligible for $S_0$.
-For this reason the relativistic effect has only the small impact on the deuteron SFs at $x<1$.
+For the most important region $|y-1|<0.2$, which drives the nuclear convolution, this relativistic effect is negligible for $S_0$.
+For this reason the relativistic effect has only a small impact on the deuteron structure function for $x<1$.
 The relativistic correction is somewhat larger for $S_1$ but does not exceed $3\%$ in this region.
-The region of large $|y-1|$ is driven by the high-momentum component of the deuteron wave function.
-For this reason the effect of relativistic kinematics on the smearing functions is more important in this region, as illustrated by Fig.~\ref{fig:s01}.
-As the region $y>1$ drives the deuteron structure functions for $x\gtrsim 1$, one can not ignore the effect of relativistic kinematics in this region of $x$.
+The region of large $|y-1|$ is driven by a high-momentum component of the deuteron wave function.
+For this reason, the effect of relativistic kinematics on the smearing functions is more important in this region, as illustrated by Fig.~\ref{fig:s01}.
+As the region $y>1$ drives the deuteron structure functions for $x\gtrsim 1$, one cannot ignore the effect of relativistic kinematics in this region of $x$.